sharp0900/S4T2TM2/Design_Document.md

 	2. A dropdown list of currently active tasks is displayed.
 The user selects the one they'd like to stop.
 	3. After hitting submit the name of the task and the current system time is added into the database with the "start" property
 - **Flow of Events for Alternate Scenario**
-	1. There are no currently active tasks.
-Only active button is a 'Back' button.
+	1. If there are no currently active tasks, the user is notified.
+The only active button is a 'Back' button.

-### describe new or existing task
+### 3. Describe New or Existing Task
 - **Related Requirements:** TODO
 - **Initiating Actor:** Employee
 - **Actor's Goal:** To add useful information about a task to the database as a description
-- **Participating Actors:** Task, Interface, Database
+- **Participating Actors:** TaskList, Interface, Database
 - **Preconditions:** None
 - **Postconditions:** A task with the given name and description exists.
 - **Flow of Events for Main Success Scenario**